DanialArab/Geospatial_Data_Science/My GIS Projects/README.md

 Some quick notes on the data:
 + Data belong to 1992 to 2015
-+ The fire sizes are classified as 7 different classes.
-The fire sizes are also available in
++ The fire sizes are classified as 7 different classes, as follow:

 |**number of acres within the final fire perimeter expenditures**|**Class ID** |
 | -- | --|